 First, I want to clarify that I never think suicide is a good option for anyone.
 I’m not saying all of life is easy, but I am saying it’s worth living and there are options for help.
 If you need help, please call 1-800-273-8255.

 ‘night, Mother is a story told entirely by two women in one room.
-Jessie has had a rough life, everything that can go wrong has, and she comes in one day to tell Mama that she plans on killing herself later that evening night.
-Mama doesn’t believe her at first, she an incredible character in a tragic way, but when she does- she tried to convince Jessie not to.
+Jessie has had a rough life, everything that can go wrong has, and she comes in one day to tell Mama that she plans on killing herself later that night.
+Mama’s an incredible character in a tragic way.
+And she doesn’t believe Jessie at first, but when she does- she tries to convince Jessie not to go through with it.
 SPOILER: Jessie does end up shooting herself at the end of the play.
+We’re like 95% sure of it.

 And again, I’m not glorifying or endorsing suicide.
 What I think is so impressive about this play is the balance Norman is able to find.
 It’s two women, sitting in a room, and we’re able to get the full scope of their lives.
 The pain, the disillusionment, betrayal, and hurt.
 The role the father, ex-husband, and son all played even thought they weren’t in the room.